mfulz/cscope.nvim/README.md

 # Where find will start searching the files.
 path = ~/Projects/cscope.nvim

-# file patterns to scan
+# File patterns to scan
 files = *.h,*.c,*.hh,*.cc
 ```